rcatlin/valheim-server-cdk/README.md

 I would recommend recloning this repository with a newly modified user config to launch additional servers on the same AWS account+region.

+# Github Actions

+Anyone added as a collaborator can trigger github actions.
+The update and backup github actions are set to :workflow_dispatch, and can be triggered manually or also by a POST request to the action route, with proper authentication.

 # Possible Future Improvements (if odin wills)

 * More commands for maintenance, control, admin/ban lists, etc